Uber CEO Travis Kalanick quits Trump advisory council

 The CEO of the ride-hailing company shared the news with employees in a memo Thursday.
 The news was reported earlier by The New York Times and Recode.

-In the memo, Kalanick said he talked to the president about the immigration ban and how it affected the Uber "community."
+In the memo, Kalanick said he talked to the president about the immigration ban and how it's affected the Uber "community."

 "I also let him know that I would not be able to participate on his economic council," said Kalanick.
 "Joining the group was not meant to be an endorsement of the president or his agenda but unfortunately it has been misinterpreted to be exactly that."